pce-lab/InsulationDesignUncertainty/README.md

 ## Credits
 This software uses the following open source packages:
-'SOUPy'implements scalable algorithms for the optimization of large-scale complex systems governed by partial differential equations (PDEs) under high-dimensional uncertainty.
+`SOUPy` implements scalable algorithms for the optimization of large-scale complex systems governed by partial differential equations (PDEs) under high-dimensional uncertainty.
 The library also provides built-in parallel implementations of optimization algorithms (e.g. BFGS, Inexact Newton CG).

 `FEniCS` is a popular open-source computing platform for solving partial differential equations (PDEs). `FEniCS` enables users to quickly translate scientific models into efficient finite element code.
 With the high-level Python and C++ interfaces to `FEniCS`, it is easy to get started, but `FEniCS` offers also powerful capabilities for more experienced programmers. `FEniCS` runs on a multitude of platforms ranging from laptops to high-performance clusters.